Marc-Solution/Mavera/README.md

 I received inspiration for this project from:

-- The Code Institutet assignments Love running, Whiskey drop and The Resume project
+- The Code Institutet assignments Love running, Whiskey drop and The Resume project.

+- https://zenhabits.net/ I was inspired by the simplicity of this page.

-- https://zenhabits.net/  I liked that it was very simple -I received inspiration for the text on the products for the retailers section from https://www.lilyohanna.se/en/ (Click the retailers link in the heading and you will find the section)
+- I received inspiration for the text in the retailers section on the products page from https://www.lilyohanna.se/en/ (Click the retailers link in the navbar and you will find the section) I got the ide to write the thank you message to the customers from the lilyohanna web site.

-- I received inspiration for the text on the home page from https://beekings.com/product/natural-deodorant-subscription/
+- I received inspiration for the text about the deodorants on the home page from https://beekings.com/product/natural-deodorant-subscription/